scipy-conference/scipy_proceedings/papers/james_bergstra_hyperopt/paper.rst

 Getting Started with Hyperopt
 -----------------------------

-This section introduces basic usage of the ``hyperopt.fmin`` function, which is hyperopt's basic optimization driver.
+This section introduces basic usage of the ``hyperopt.fmin`` function, which is Hyperopt's basic optimization driver.
 We will look at how to write an objective function that ``fmin`` can optimize, and how to describe a configuration space that ``fmin`` can search.

 Hyperopt shoulders the responsibility of finding the best value of a scalar-valued,